pkp/ojs/docs/README-DEV.md

 The PKP team is happy to accept patches in the PKP Community Forum at http://forum.pkp.sfu.ca or Github at https://www.github.com/pkp.
-If you would like to have your patch included in the OJS codebase, we suggest discussing it with the OJS team before implementation to ensure that it suits upcoming development plans.
+If you would like to have your patch included in the OPS codebase, we suggest discussing it with the OPS team before implementation to ensure that it suits upcoming development plans.

 For code that is intended for inclusion in the main codebase: